Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 If you’re storing your car for longer than a year or two, plan to replace the pre-storage fuel post-storage.
 Ultimately, the gas you’re putting in the gas tank is a preventative measure, meaning you shouldn’t plan to drive on that two-year-old fuel.
 Instead, you will need to empty your fuel tank and refill it.

 Like fuel, you also want to replace the engine oil.
-Used engine oil contains material that could damage the other components of the engine if it’s left in the car too long.
+If left in an idle car for too long, the engine oil can start to corrode your vehicle’s internal components.
 You can also apply lubricant to the other parts of your engine to keep them greased and clean.

 After taking your car out of storage, the last thing you’ll want to deal with is costly internal damage.
 A quick oil change–averaging between $35-$75–will spare you the headache of paying thousands in repair costs.

-When a car is stored long-term, there is always a risk of flat spots forming as a result of the consistent weight being applied to one localized section of the tires.
-Jack stands can mitigate this pressure and prevent tire deformation.
+When a car is stored long-term, there is always a risk of flat spots forming because consistent weight is applied to one localized section of the tires.
+Fortunately, jack stands can mitigate this pressure and prevent tire deformation.

 If you do end up with flat spots, replacing the tires post-storage may be inevitable.
 To avoid this, take the car out for a spin every couple of weeks.

-Fair warning: Some cars will not do well on jack stands and could end up warping the structure of your vehicle.
+Fair warning: Some cars will not do well on jack stands.
+Placing your car on jack stands for prolonged periods could warp the structure of your vehicle.
 Check your car owner’s manual first to see if your car falls into this category.
 You can also check online forums for insight into whether your car can handle extended time on jack stands.

 While you should always keep your car washed, it’s especially important to wash the car–and even wax it–before you put it into long-term storage.

-Dirt, grease, and other sorts of debris and dust on the car can lead to oxidation and discoloration long-term.
-Fortunately, the wax adds another level of protection to prevent moisture between the metal and the elements.
+Dirt, grease, and other debris/dust on the car can lead to oxidation and discoloration long-term.
+Fortunately, the wax adds another level of protection to prevent moisture from contacting the metal with the elements.

 Plugging your tailpipe will help prevent any air, critters, and other undesirables from sneaking into the pipe and causing possible damage to the car.
 You can plug the tailpipe with aluminum foil or a rag–just be sure to take it out before you drive again.